 The main steps are appointing piping and pipe band drumming instructors; attracting interested pupils; introducing chanter, bagpipe and drumming tuition; setting up a committee to help administrate and fundraise; developing the learners to a level of competence to enable them to play collectively; acquiring instruments and uniforms; and then forming the pipe band.

 That depends on the school and on local authority charging policies.
 Some tuition might be free; or there may be a cost for lessons.

 The main costs are for tuition and instruments.
 Other costs include travel for performances and competition and uniform.

 Costs for instruments vary depending on the make and model.
 For school pupils who can purchase instruments through their school or local authority these are approximate costs:

 Practice chanter – £30

 A set of bagpipes including bag – £600

 Bass drum £700

 There are a number of possible funding sources: Local authorities provide tuition in schools through instrumental music services (IMS), and loan instruments; you could ask your local authority to support tuition in your schools.

 YMI funds (Youth Music Initiative) are disbursed by your local authority for tuition and instruments in primary schools, and this can be directed towards chanter/ pipes or drumming.
-Other YMI funds might out-of-school lessons.
+Other YMI funds out-of-school band practice.